Aquanty/rtd-hgs/docs/source/index.rst

 want to redefine it for the BrooksCorey formulation.
 The value recommended in this case is 2.0.

-For the BrooksCorey formulation, this value is used to recalculate the exponent in Equation :ref:`eq:1aa2`  unless the instruction Exponent has been used previously for this material.
+| For the BrooksCorey formulation, this value is used to recalculate the
+  exponent in Equation :ref:
+| unless the instruction Exponent has been used previously for this
+  material.

 --------------